Federation of Anglican Churches in the Americas

 Logo of the Federation of Anglican Churches in the Americas.

-The Federation of Anglican Churches in the Americas (FACA) is an association of six Continuing Anglican jurisdictions with nearly 600 parishes in the New World.
-The Federation, which was founded in 2006 to enable a closer association of these and other jurisdictions, does not include any provinces of the Anglican Communion.
-The vision of FACA is stated as being "faithful Anglican Churches working together in communion to fulfill the Great Commission."
-The Patron of FACA is Bishop Gregory Venables of the Anglican Church of South America.
-He is not a member of any of FACA's six constituent denominations.
-These denominations include the Reformed Episcopal Church, a founding jurisdiction of the Anglican Church in North America, two ministry partner bodies, the Anglican Province of America and the Diocese of the Holy Cross, and the Anglican Mission in the Americas, an initial full member but a ministry partner since December 2011.

-FACA members agree to "hold to the primacy of Holy Scripture, the Ecumenical Creeds and Councils, adhere to the Thirty-Nine Articles of Religion, and the principles of the Chicago-Lambeth Quadrilateral."
-Members cooperate in federation while each uses its own version of the Book of Common Prayer and exercises its own autonomy.
+The Federation of Anglican Churches in the Americas (FACA) was an association of six Continuing Anglican jurisdictions with nearly 600 parishes in the Americas.
+The Federation, which was founded in 2006 to enable a closer association of these and other jurisdictions, did not include any provinces of the Anglican Communion.
+The patron of FACA was Presiding Bishop Gregory Venables of the Anglican Church of South America.
+Member churches included the Anglican Church in America, the Anglican Mission in the Americas, the Anglican Province of America, the Diocese of the Holy Cross, the Episcopal Missionary Church and the Reformed Episcopal Church.
+FACA members agreed to "hold to the primacy of Holy Scripture, the Ecumenical Creeds and Councils, adhere to the Thirty-Nine Articles of Religion, and the principles of the Chicago-Lambeth Quadrilateral."
+Members cooperated in federation while each used its own version of the Book of Common Prayer and exercised its own autonomy.
+By 2026, FACA had been dissolved.

-Five tasks

-As stated in the official articles, FACA has five tasks: